Back to Resources

 The hidden costs

 The clients getting real value from Copilot spent more on data governance and training than they did on licenses.
+The clients who got into trouble skipped the governance and surfaced permissions problems they didn't know they had.

 1. Meeting summarization and action items